Home Conditions5 Natural Remedies for Migraines

 • Lay with your face down on the bed.

-• Put your arms alongside your body and close your eyes, and stay like this for 10 minutes.
+• Put your arms alongside your body, close your eyes, and stay like this for 10 minutes.

 The results will soon show.
 If needed, resume the procedure until the migraine is gone for good.
 This is definitely the simplest and the most effective fast remedy for migraine.
 Another way to use vinegar for migraine is this one.
 Rub your temples with apple vinegar.
 Lay down on a hard surface (not necessarily on the bed) for half an hour.
 Hold your eyes closed.
 Try it yourself and see how you feel afterward.
 It is worth it!